CM Curated RSS Aggregator (CMCRA) - Getting Started (With Video)

 How It Works

 CM Curated RSS Aggregator displays lists of links gathered from RSS feed/feeds.
-Feeds are assigned to categories which are organized into lists (each category can have a single feed assigned to it).
+Feeds are assigned to categories that are organized into lists (each category can have a single feed assigned to it).

 This guide will walk through the process of setting up the plugin.